zwang695/alexa-skills-list/skills/B01DLD360I/README.md

 Never miss your train again.

 Chicago Trains lets you find the next train leaving a particular station that stops at your desired destination.
 It will also let you hear the train schedule for the rest of the day for a particular starting station and destination station.
-For example,
+Here are some example phrases:

-Next Train:
+Next Train Example:
 When is the next train from Crystal Lake to Downtown

-Train Schedule:
+Train Schedule Example:
 For the train schedule from Naperville to Union Station

+Train Schedule around a time:
+For the train schedule from Naperville to Union Station around 9 am

+or

+For the train schedule from Naperville to Union Station leaving around 9 am

+For the train schedule from Naperville to Union Station arriving around 9 am

-Express Train:
+Express Train Example:
 For the next train from Downtown to Northbrook express only

+Express Train around a time Example:
+For the next train from Downtown to Northbrook express only arriving around 6 pm

-Express Train Schedule:
+Express Train Schedule Example:
 For the train schedule from Downtown to Arlington Heights express only

-New Version:
+New in this Version:
+* added 'around time'.
+Now you can add the phrase, 'leaving around 5 pm' or 'arriving around 5 pm' to get either express trains or schedules around the specified time.
+The skill is designed to look for schedules a little before the specified time and a little after the specified time.

+Previous Versions:
 * added express train.
 Add the phrase 'express only' when asking for the next train.
-This will provide the next train that is in the fastest 20% of the remaining days schedule.
+This will provide the next train that is in the top fastest 20% of the remaining days schedule.
 * added express schedule.
 Add the phrase 'express only' when asking for the train schedule.
-This will provide the all of the trains that are in the fastest 20% of the remaining days schedule.
+This will provide the all of the trains that are in the top fastest 20% of the remaining days schedule.

 * the issue described by the 1 star review has been addressed.
 ** The Chicago stations can be referenced as: